Mattzobricks/MattzoControllers/src/MTC4BT/README.md

     },
 ```

-The fields `address` and `name` are not used, but there should be a unique value in it to prevent strange behavour and it should not be in the addresses and names that Rocrail uses!
+The fields `address` and `name` are not used, but there should be a unique value in it to prevent strange behaviour and it should not be in the addresses and names that Rocrail uses!

 `min` and `max` indicate the locomotive address range in which you can select a locomotive.

 ##### Fixed mode

-In the fixed mode, the configurtion looks something like this:
+In the fixed mode, the configuration looks something like this:

 ```
     {